Tachometer Circuit: How it Works and How to Make One

 Contact and Non-contact Tachometers

 Both the contact and non-contact tachometers work as data acquisition methods.
 On the one hand, the contact makes use of an optical encoder or magnetic sensor.
-So, it uses them to measure speed when it contacts the rotating shaft.

 On the other hand, non-contact utilizes laser or optical disks and doesn’t require physical contact to measure speed.